-Black Bean Soup is a great way to use leftover ham, but the ham can be left out for a delicious vegetarian version.
+Black Bean Ham Soup is a great way to use leftover ham, but the meat can be left out for a delicious vegetarian version.

 Garnish is the key for embellishing the looks of our not-so-attractive friend.
 Here are a few ideas for toppings: